CPE Requirements - FAQs

 - Category 4: Insolvency and Restructuring

-If the course does not fall into any of the four categories, you may select ‘Others’.
+If the course does not fall into any of the five categories, you may select ‘Others’.

 For members who are not registered/registering as public accountants, there is no requirement on the types of CPE activities that are mandatory, except for the minimum 2 ‘verifiable’ hours of ethics for each CPE year or 6 'verifiable' hours of ethics over a rolling three-year period.
 As such, if you are updating your CPE records in the ISCA eServices portal, you can select “Not applicable” for your CPE activities.

 If there are no such options available to you, the Institute also provides a wide range of ethics courses (Competency Category 2).